canarytrace/documentation/docs/guides/wdio.md

 Canarytrace adds features for non-invasive / agent-less monitoring of performance and high availability of web applications, equipment for undistorted and accurate measurements from cloud and without vendor-lock e.g. Kubernetes deployments, live reporting a lot of data from a browser for investigation of performance issues, implements tools such as Lighthouse for performance audit, settings for Elasticsearch and Kibana for the operators, testers or managers.

-You can monitor and measure any web application via Webdriver.io.

-### Modes
+For user-journey Canarytrace use [Webdriver.io](https://webdriver.io/)

+### How user-journey mode work
 ---

-**Canarytrace in a smoke mode** is a Plug’n'Play and maintenance free stack for testing, measuring and monitoring of web applications and just enter only a collection of landing pages.

-**Canarytrace in a user-journey mode** is a Plug’n'Play stack for testing and monitoring your web application from user perspective.
-Is useful for testing and  monitoring of user journeys.
-E.g. open homepage -> search product -> add product to basket -> buy, and in this moment we need Webdriver.IO.
+Canarytrace can run in [modes](/docs/#two-modes) `smoke` or `user-journey` and only user-jourey mode use Webdriver.io monitor script.
+Monitor script is useful for monitoring user flow, e.g. buying process.

+** Workflow**

+1. Write your first monitor script for test framework Webdriver.io
+2. Push your test case in your Git repository
+3. Setup Git environment variables in your `user-journey.yaml`
+4. Run Canarytrace in Kubernetes and your Git repository will be pulled automatically into Docker container with Canarytrace.
+In the next step will switch onto your monitor script by Git revision and will be run.

 ### Write your first monitor script

-If you want monitoring user journey, you must prepare test case / monitoring script in Webdriver.IO.
+If you want monitoring user journey, you must prepare test case / monitoring script based on testing framework [Webdriver.io](https://webdriver.io/).

-Webdriver.IO is a testing framework written in javascript and it's installation is very simple.
+[Webdriver.io](https://webdriver.io/) is a testing framework written in javascript and it's installation is very simple.

 #### Install and prepare Webdriver.IO